rxweb/rxweb/docs/reactive-form-validators/validation-decorators/allOf.md

 ---
 title: allOf
-description: allOf validation decorator will check whether the user has entered all of the values of given field, if user does not enter all the values of the given field.
+description: allOf validation decorator will check whether the user has entered all of the values of given field or not.
 author: rxcontributorone

 ---